CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

     {{externs}}
         Expands to the list of --extern flags needed to include addition Rust libraries in this target.
 Includes any specified renamed dependencies.

+    {{rustc_output_extension}}
+        Expands to the output extension for this target's crate type.

+    {{rustc_output_prefix}}
+        Expands to the prefix for shared and static libraries.
+This should generally be "lib".
+Empty for executable targets.

     {{rustdeps}}
         Expands to the list of -Ldependency=<path> strings needed to compile